History of IBM magnetic disk drives: IBM 3350

 The IBM 3350 Direct Access Storage Facility, code-named Madrid, was introduced in 1975 for use with IBM System/370.
 Its non-removable head-disk assemblies (HDAs) are sealed and included the head and arm assembly.
 The 3350 disk geometry is 555 cylinders, 30 heads, and 19,069 bytes per track, which give each HDA a storage capacity of 317,498,850 bytes.
 Sealed HDAs were standard practice on all IBM DASD hereafter.

 Disk units are identified as Models A2, A2F, B2, B2F, C2, and C2F with each model containing two HDAs.
-The models are installed in strings of units with an A2 or A2F unit required and attached to a storage control such as the IBM 3830 Model 2 or the equivalent integrated storage control of a system unit.
-After the A2 can be up to 3 B2 units or up to 2 B2s and a C2.
-The C2 unit also connects to a storage control and serves as a secondary path to itself and the A2 and B2 units.
-When using a C2 two I/O operations could simultaneously take place on the string, one via an A2 and a second via the C2.
+Model A2 and A2F has one additional electronic board, allowing it to be connected to the control unit.
+They are referred to as controllers, and also sometimes head-of-string.
+The models are installed in strings of units with an A2 or A2F unit, and then up to three B2 units or up to two B2s and a C2.
+The A2 unit usually has a string switch, allowing it to be connected to two different storage control units.
+This allows two I/O operations simultaneously take place to two different HDAs in the string.
+The storage control unit can be a 3830 Model 2, or the ISC (Integrated Storage Control) found in the 3148, 3158 or 3168 cpu's.
+Also later control units (3880) are backwards compatible and can be used.
+The C2s unit also contains a controller, that can be connected to a storage control unit and serves as a secondary path to itself and the A2 and B2 units.
+The C2 controller is a spare, it can only be used when the controller in the A unit is broken, and subsequently powered off.
+It has also limited connections, usually the A unit has a string switch, but the C unit only can be connected to one storage control unit.
 The valid 3350 strings are: -A, -AB, -ABB, -ABBB, -AC-, -ABC-, or -ABBC- configurations.

 The "x2F", as in Model A2F, unit is a normal x2 unit, but its two HDAs also have a Fixed Head area over the first five cylinders, thereby reducing seek time to zero for these five cylinders.
 This fixed head area is intended to be allocated to the frequently accessed HASP or JES2 checkpoint area and thus greatly reduce head motion on the SPOOL device.
 The fixed head area can also be utilized for TSO swap data (MVT and SVS) and system swap data (MVS) wherein the swap data for SVS and MVS consist of blocks of pages that have been in memory when an address space is selected for swap-out; those pages need not be contiguous and in general do not include pages that have not been modified since their last page-in.
 This system architecture greatly improves context switches between TSO users or batch regions.

 The IBM 3350 family was withdrawn in September 1994.